jnaidu/IoTGitBook/attribute_type.md

 # AttributeType
 Attribute Type captures device properties in a template.
-A library of attribute types can be created inside and IoT solution and used in various device templates.
-Following operations are available on attribute type.
+A library of attribute types can be created inside an IoT solution and used in various device templates.
+The following operations are available on attribute type.

 ## POST: CREATE ATTRIBUTE TYPE
 Create a new attribute type template.